jangir-ritik/andamanexcursion/docs/README.md

 We use several tools to enforce our coding standards:

-1. **Component Checker** - A pre-commit hook that validates components against our checklist
+1. **Component Checker** - A pre-commit hook that validates critical aspects of components:

-   - Run manually: `npm run check-components`
-   - Set up Git hooks: `npm run setup-hooks`
+   - Accessibility for interactive elements
+   - Image alt text
+   - No console.log statements

 2. **ESLint** - For JavaScript/TypeScript linting
    - Run: `npm run lint`